KUU-US Crisis Line Society works and operates on the unceded territory of Tseshaht and Hupacasath

 Mission Statement: The KUU-US Crisis Line Society is a non-profit registered charity that provides 24 hour crisis services

 Contact Homefullness Coordinator, Rhonda Ursel, at 250-723-2323 ext.
 226.

-This program assists those persons who are homeless or at immediate risk of becoming homeless, as well as those that are chronic and episodically homeless to find housing.
-This involves providing a support system to include access to urgent/basic need items along with life skill development and teachings.
+Are you homeless or at immediate risk of becoming homeless?
+We can provide a support system to include access to urgent/basic need items along with life skill development and teachings.
 This supportive housing is through the SFRPHI Program and is a housing first program.
-Tenants have a fully furnished suite and this includes access to support staff.
+Tenants will have a fully furnished suite with access to support staff.

-Services include personalized care plan development, eviction prevention, landlord/tenant mediation, assistance in applying for income assistance, disability (PWD), and obtaining employment insurance benefits.
+We can help you to gain independent, safe and affordable housing and provide services for a personalized care plan, eviction prevention, and landlord/tenant mediation.
+We help with applying for income assistance, disability (PWD), and obtaining employment insurance benefits.
 Support includes accompanying clients to vacancy viewings and linking potential tenants and landlords.

 The project focuses on participants cultural beliefs, individuality, issues, and needs and provides workshops that address the root causes to homelessness such as communication, resiliency, budgeting, and shopping on a limited budget.

 KUU-US will help you to find employment opportunities with local businesses in town.
 Volunteer opportunities are also available for clients to work with local organizations in the valley.